Citizens of any country of the world

 More information about the Programme terms and conditions

 A bilateral programme the objective of which is to intensify cooperation between Austria and Slovakia in the field of education and research.
-The Programme is funded by the Ministry of Education, Science, Research and Sport of the Slovak Republic and the Federal Ministry of Science, Research and Economy of the Republic of Austria on the basis of the agreement signed in 1992.
+The Programme is funded by the Ministry of Education, Research, Development and Youth of the Slovak Republic and the Federal Ministry of Science, Research and Economy of the Republic of Austria on the basis of the agreement signed in 1992.

 Financial support is provided to researchers of Austrian research institutions and HEIs for research stays at Slovak HEIs or the Slovak academy of science.